Obtaining Citizenship in The Netherlands

 There are some exceptions to these rules and our company formation agents will be able to tell you more about it.
 Contact us today to find out how you can apply for a Netherlands passport through means of naturalization.

-Citizenship by option
+Netherlands passport by option

 Obtaining a Netherlands passport by option is the next way to become a citizen in the country.
 Individuals must be subject to one or more of the following criteria: